amanarora9848/unige-rt1-assignment1/README.md

     else if all tokens arranged
         DRIVE_ROBOT backward
-        TURN_ROBOT for 2 rotations
+        TURN_ROBOT action
         PRINT "Task Completed"
         END EXECUTION

-    //Condition useful to account for duplicate token codes for different colors, both already arranged else if token_code in SILVER_ARRANGED AND token_code in GOLD_ARRANGED TURN_ROBOT //continue searching

-    //If token of arranged code found and is of same color (useful in case of duplicate token codes for different colors) else if (SELECTOR AND token_code in SILVER_ARRANGED) OR (NOT SELECTOR AND token_code in GOLD_ARRANGED)
-        TURN_ROBOT //continue searching
+    //If token of arranged code found and is of same color (useful in case of duplicate token codes for different colors) else if (SELECTOR is True AND token_code in SILVER_ARRANGED) OR (SELECTOR is False AND token_code in GOLD_ARRANGED) TURN_ROBOT //continue searching

     else
         if distance < distance_threshold
-            if SELECTOR //wanted token is silver
+            if SELECTOR is True
                 GRAB_TOKEN()
                 add token to SILVER_ARRANGED
-            else //wanted token is gold
+            else
                 RELEASE_TOKEN()
                 add token to GOLD_ARRANGED
                 DRIVE_ROBOT backwards
             endif
-            INVERT SELECTOR
+            invert SELECTOR
         endif

         //to maneuver robot to wanted token